-The Zoning Officer is responsible for code enforcement; and is tasked with taking action and responding to complaints from residents that involve violations of Medford Township Codes.
+The Zoning Official is responsible for code enforcement; and is tasked with taking action and responding to complaints from residents that involve violations of Medford Township Codes.
 The enforcement of these Codes has a direct impact on the quality of life and the stabilizing of community values, in addition to the detection and reduction of criminal activity.

 Common complaints that are a violation of Medford Township Codes are as follows:

 The Township Council has adopted Ordinance #2013-1 including various sign standards to provide efficient and controlled standards for signs that balance the aesthetic and economic development needs of the Township of Medford.
 Please click HERE for a copy of the Ordinance.